Moorings and marinas

-If the structure will be over the seabed or foreshore, a lease or licence from the Department of Planning, Transport and Infrastructure may be required.
+If the structure will be over the seabed or foreshore, a lease or licence from the Department for Infrastructure and Transport may be required.
 For more information phone Maritime Safety on 8260 0275.

 Important information about moorings

-- Moorings are not permitted in any channels or harbors without prior approval from the Department of Planning, Transport and Infrastructure.
+- Moorings are not permitted in any channels or harbors without prior approval from the Department for Infrastructure and Transport.